-(Sept.
-14, 2021) After an exceptionally dry summer, we’re celebrating the return of rain to Portland this weekend, and with it the return of the Portland Bureau of Transportation’s (PBOT) adopt a storm drain program.
+(Oct.
+17, 2022) After an exceptionally dry summer and early fall, we’re celebrating the return of rain to Portland this weekend, and with it the return of the Portland Bureau of Transportation’s (PBOT) adopt a storm drain program.

 Portland’s storm drains, also known as catch basins, help with stormwater runoff and prevent flooding.
 If drains get clogged with fallen leaves and other debris, it can lead to dangerous ponding along city streets and intersections.
 PBOT crews work hard to keep more than 58,000 storm drains clear but with so many, we can’t get to them all.
 That’s why we're asking Portlanders to adopt storm drains in their neighborhoods to keep them free and clear of leaves.

 - Use a rake, shovel, or broom.
 Don't use your hands.

 - Wear gloves.
 Be careful of sharp objects!

 - Wear reflective clothing so people driving can see you.
 Watch out for traffic!

 - Only clear drains you can reach from the sidewalk.
 Don't stand in the street and don’t clear drains that are in the middle of a street.